 (A break-up cake is a real thing by the way, it’s when you bake a cake for someone who's recently had a break-up.
 I’d suggest going for something chocolatey.)

 Knowing the answer to these two questions is key, and the same goes for workshops.
 You need to know the outcome that you’re trying to achieve before you can do anything else.

-Next, the 3 ingredients for success
+Next, the three ingredients for success

-These ingredients are: Structure + Tools + Enthusiasm
+These ingredients are: Structure, Tools and Enthusiasm

-Next, we need the right Tools.
+Next, we need the right tools.
 I’ve learnt the hard way about what happens when you don’t have the right equipment.
 Too many of my bakes have turned out flat as a pancake because I didn’t have the right baking tin for the job.

-Finally, we have to have Enthusiasm.
+Finally, we have to have enthusiasm.
 If you hate baking, that’ll show in your cake.
 You need the energy and enthusiasm of Mary Berry, otherwise you might as well give up before you’ve started.